ClarkMcGrew/dune-nd500/README.md

 alias ndx-setup="source <work-area>/dune-ndx/setup.sh"
 ```

-After running `ndx-setup` the install software will be in your path, and
+After running `ndx-setup` the installed software will be in your path, and
 ready to be used.
 By default, both root and geant4 are setup and placed in
 your path.
 It also defines environment variables so that it's fairly
 straight forward to use cmake with the installed libraries.
 The following